-More than 500 science research students and teachers from 36 schools across New York meet at the 29th Annual Upstate New York Junior Science and Humanities Symposium on March 10-11 at UAlbany.
+More than 600 science research students and teachers from 42 NYS schools convene at the 30th Annual Upstate New York Junior Science and Humanities Symposium on March 12 and 13 at the University.
 The event is among the most prestigious fora in Upstate New York for students presenting original research in a symposium-style format.

 The University at Albany will convene nationally recognized leaders for a series of conversations on the emerging frontier of health data analytics at the President's 2nd Annual Forum on Data from 8 a.m. to 2 p.m. on Tuesday, Feb.
 24 in the D'Ambra Auditorium, Life Sciences Research Building.

 The U.S. crime rate continues to fall, according to the latest FBI’s release based on Uniform Crime Reporting from police departments.
 That’s because the federal report does not track online property crime, credit card fraud or identity theft, all of which are increasing, according to researchers at the University at Albany.

 Allison Appleton, Sc.D., assistant professor of epidemiology at University at Albany, School of Public Health, has been selected as a JPB Environmental Health (EH) Fellow by the Harvard School of Public Health.

 Andrei Lapenas is principal investigator on a National Science Foundation-sponsored project that converts a sensor originally designed to measure levels of the carbohydrate glucose in humans into one that can detect the effects of temperature, carbon dioxide and other environmental influences.